lucasbasquerotto/env-base/docs/pod/efk/README.md

 # EFK (Elasticsearch + Fluentd + Kibana)

-This example deploys a pod with containers containing the following services:
+These examples deploy a pod with containers containing the following services:

 - Elasticsearch
 - Fluentd